 All abatement projects must meet a minimum threshold point total based on full-time jobs, annual payroll, value of new facilities, value of machinery and equipment, value of inventory, and annual sales tax generated or Garland Power & Light electric usage.
 All abatements and other incentives must be approved on a case-by-case basis negotiated by Economic Development staff, reviewed by the Economic Development Steering Committee and approved by City Council.

 In 2006, the GEDP partnered with Richland College of the Dallas County Community College District (DCCCD) to provide resources for qualified workforce and workforce training.
-We realize that finding and sustaining skilled workforce is a key for your success.
+We realize that finding and sustaining a skilled workforce is a key for your success.
 The DCCCD provides competitive pricing for employee training and may be able to obtain training grants from either local or State funding agencies.

 Garland is a Triple Freeport Zone with Dallas County, Garland ISD, and City of Garland participating in inventory tax exemptions for goods shipped out of state within 175 days.

-Garland Power & Light (GP&L) is the third largest municipally owned electric utility in the state of Texas.
+Garland Power & Light (GP&L) is the fourth largest municipally owned electric utility in the state of Texas.
 Due to Garland’s ownership of its own electric company, Garland has the ability to offer some of the most competitive contract electric rates in the nation if the project is located in GP&L service area.
 This program is specifically designed to increase company’s profitability and market competitiveness.

 Sales Tax Rebate